MicroEJ/docs/VEEPortingGuide/sni.rst

    Java and C shared objects

-Java World to C World
+Managed world to C World
 =====================

-C Function Call From Java world
+C Function Call From Managed world
 -------------------------------

 The SNI specification allows the invocation of methods from Java to C: these